Why the route between Quebec and Montreal from Montreal is worth it

 Canada

-Opening times: The Moulin de la Chevrotiere is open during events.
+Opening hours: The Moulin de la Chevrotiere is open during events.
+Please check the current opening hours in advance.

 The Church of Cap Sante